-The Philips 9 Series (or Philips 9603 to use its more boring name), brings a host of new improvements to Philips’ OLED range, chief amongst them a new soundbar, that looks like it’s going to provide a significant boost to the sets sound over previous models.
+The Philips 973 Series (previously known as the Philips 9603, or 9 Series), brings a host of new improvements to Philips’ OLED range, chief amongst them a new soundbar, that looks like it’s going to provide a significant boost to the sets sound over previous models.

 A big block of sound